 - Fortified breakfast cereals

-If your baby is breastfed and you didn’t take vitamin D drops during pregnancy, you may be advised to give them vitamin D drops sooner.
-Formula-fed babies don’t need them until they are drinking less than 500ml of formula per day, usually at around 12 months old, because most infant milks provide what they need.
+Formula-fed babies don’t need vitamin D supplements until they are drinking less than 500ml of formula per day, usually at around 12 months old, because most infant milks are fortified with vitamin D17.

-Your baby was born with a store of iron, which was built up in the womb, mostly during the third trimester of pregnancy.
-After 6 months this store starts to run low, and because breast milk doesn’t provide enough to meet your baby’s growing needs, iron-rich foods are an essential part of a healthy weaning diet, even from the very early stages.
+Your baby was born with a store of iron, which was built up in the womb, mostly during the third trimester of pregnancy19.
+After 6 months this store starts to run low, so iron-rich foods are an essential part of a healthy weaning diet, to provide enough to meet your baby’s growing needs

-Include the following iron-rich foods in your baby’s weaning diet to increase their intake:
+Include the following iron-rich foods in your baby’s weaning diet to increase their intake21:

 - Meats and oily fish, such as sardines and salmon